twistlock/docs/api/descriptions/users/put.md

 ### cURL Request

-The following example command changes the role of a user to `auditor`:
+The following example command changes the role of a user to `auditor`.

+In general, you should get the user object from `GET /api/v1/users` and resubmit all key-value pairs, changing just the values that need updating.
+If key-values are left unspecified, their default values will override any current values (note the exception below).
+For example, if `permissions.collections` specified a collection named `finance-app`, but the submitted request omitted `permissions.collections`, its value would be reset to `All`.

+For "local" users, where `authType` is set to `basic`: if a password isn't specified, it's left as-is.
+For any other `authType`, passwords are managed by the identity provider (IdP), and aren't specified in the request body.

 ```bash
 $ curl 'https://<CONSOLE>/api/v1/users' \